microsoft/hands-on-lab-functions/docs/workshop.md

 </details>

-### Connect the Web App
+## Connect the Web App

 It's now time to connect the Azure Function App which stand for a small API to upload your audio file and the Static Web App which is the front end of your application.
-The API Management (APIM) will be added in a future lab.

 <div class="task" data-title="Task">

-> - Check the README of the web app project to explore the environment variables supported by the Web App you deployed on Lab 0 and set the value of `FILE_UPLOADING_URL` to the url of the uploaded function which you have created in the previous lab.
+> - Check the README of the web app project to explore the environment variables supported by the Web App deployed at the begining and set the value of `FILE_UPLOADING_URL` to the url of the uploaded function which you have created in the previous lab.

 </div>